Hawwara: Ruling Upper Egypt

+End of their rule in upper Egypt

+Ibrahim Pasha' campaign in 1813, crushed their dominant influence, and made them flee in masses to the Sudan.

-In past times, and before fleeing into Sudan due to the campaigns of Ibrahim Pasha targeting them, during the Mamluk era in Egypt, the Hawwara were the most influential tribe in Upper Egypt under the leadership of Sheikh Hammam.
-Sultan Barquq made relationships with the Hawwara in order to keep the Arab tribes from becoming powerful.
+In past times, and before fleeing into Sudan due to the campaigns of Ibrahim Pasha of Egypt, the Hawwara were the most influential tribe in Upper Egypt under the leadership of Sheikh Hammam.
+Sultan Barquq (d.
+1399) made relationships with the Hawwara to keep the Arab tribes from becoming powerful.
 Towards the end of the Mamluk dynasty, the Hawwara and Arabs began cooperating to kill Mamluks.
-Due to their cooperation, the Mamluks labelled the Hawwara as being Arab.
+Due to their cooperation, the Mamluks labeled the Hawwara as Arab.
 Although like many they are rather arabized, the term "Sheikh of the Arabs" is usually bestowed upon any tribal leaders, however, according to Burckhardt, the Hawwara claim their ancient origin to be from the Maghreb region.